billkarsh/SpikeGLX/Markdown/SystemRequirements_PXI.md

 To avoid that issue, one can run at a lower effective maximum sample rate given by: `1/(1/R0 + 1E-5)`.
 For, the 6221 example, you should sample no faster than `71428/nChans`.

+USB-based devices such as the 6366 can't use DMA data transfers, so have lower effective bandwidth and higher latency than PCI or PXI devices.
+Go ahead and use it if you already have one.
+However, don't use these for digital input channels: The combination of low transfer rates and a very small digital FIFO buffer make digital buffer overruns fairly common.

+The X-series strike a balance between high sample rate (limited by settle time) and high channel count.
+The 6363 has 32 AI and 32 waveform DI channels.
+The 6341 has 32 single ended AI and 8 waveform DI channels for half the price.
+Remember that AI channels can equally well read analog and TTL inputs.

 #### Breakout Box and Cable